 The U.S. Food and Drug Administration has released findings that link certain kinds of dog food to heart enlargement, or canine dilated cardiomyopathy (DCM), commonly symptomized by lethargy and weight loss.

 What causes the disease?

 Uncommonly high reports of canine dilated cardiomyopathy (DCM), submitted by veterinary professionals around the country, have raised red flags.
 In each case, the main diet of the affected animals was foods made with the following ingredients:

 - legume seeds (pulses)

 Some of the dogs diagnosed had only been eating the food for a matter of months.

-“High levels of legumes or potatoes appear to be more common in diets labeled as ‘grain-free,’ but it is not yet known how these ingredients are linked to cases of DCM,” the FDA reported in a July 12 release.
+“High levels of legumes or potatoes appear to be more common in diets labeled as ‘grain-free,’ but it is not yet known how these ingredients are linked to cases of DCM,” the FDA explained in a release.

 “These reports are unusual because DCM is occurring in breeds not typically genetically prone to the disease,” the report continued.
 “The FDA’s Center for Veterinary Medicine and the Veterinary Laboratory Investigation and Response Network, a collaboration of government and veterinary diagnostic laboratories, are investigating this potential association.”

 What happens to dogs with DCM?